jbeda/jaw/README.md

 ### Main Object Model

-- **Canvas**: A space that things are drawn into.
+- `Canvas`: A space that things are drawn into.
 Has a root **Node**.
 All other objects are created in a **Canvas** and can't be used across multiple.
+  - Currently has 1 implementation that is an HTML Canvas element.
-- **Node**: A drawable thing.
+- `Node`: A drawable thing.
+It creates a plan that can then be rendered.
-  - method _draw_: Produces **RenderPrimitive**s that can be manipulated by other entities are eventually concretely rendered to the screen.
+  - method `Node.plan`: Produces `RenderPrimitive`s that can be manipulated by other entities are eventually concretely rendered to the screen.
+Works recursively down the node hierarchy.
-    - Uses a **RenderContext** to pass down current transform along with rendering attributes.
+    - Uses a `PlanContext` to pass down current transform along with rendering attributes.
     - [idea] May be called multiple times in multple contexts to generate different content based on a render index.
-  - attribute _parent_
+  - attribute `parent`
+    - [idea] What would it look like for a `Node` to have multiple parents?
+      Inherited values are only avaiable during the Planning pass.
-  - attribute _children_: a list of **Node**s
+  - attribute `children`: a list of `Node`s
-  - attribute _modifiers_: a list of **Modifier**s
+  - attribute `modifiers`: a list of `Modifier`s
-  - Core rendering attributes - transform, fill, stroke
+  - Core rendering attributes - `Transform`, `Fill`, `Stroke`
-  - It is expected that custom Nodes will be created.
+  - It is expected that custom `Node`s will be created.
-- **Modifier**: Rendering middleware.
-Takes a set of **DrawPrimitives**, modifies them and returns a set of **DrawPrimitives**.
+- `Modifier`: Rendering middleware called during the planning pass..
+Takes a `DrawPrimitives`, modifies them and returns a `DrawPrimitives`.
+Has access to the `PlanContext`.
-- **RenderPrimitive**: a thing that can be drawn.
-Need more detail but likely to start with a simple path construct.
-Generally, we don't expect users to create new RenderPrimitives.
+- `RenderPrimitive`: a thing that can be drawn.
+Right now just supports groups and simple paths (lines and quadradic beziers).
+  - Generally, we don't expect users to create new RenderPrimitives.
-- Core Types: Color, Vector, AffineMatrix
+  - [idea] Extend with rasterization/composition layers.
-- **ValueGenerator**: a thing that produce values that can be referenced in various places.
-Probably includes timelines and noise functions.
+- _Value generators_: Things that produce values per frame in an interesting way.
+  Typically passed down to `Node.plan` via the context.
+Currently includes `Timeline` object.
+Will include noise functions.
-- **ValueFunction**: A function takes a **RenderContext** and returns a concrete value used for rendering.
+- `Attr<T>`: Either a concrete value or a function takes a **PlanContext** and returns a concrete value used for rendering.
   - _TODO_: Probably need to be able to take code and evaluate in an isolated/safe context.
-- **RenderContext**: An arbitrary bag of concrete data that can be used as context when rendering.
+  - There are tools to take an object with `Attr`s and resolve them into a parallel object with just concrete values.

 **TODO**: Do we make attributes self describing for GUIs?